3liz/lizmap-web-client-demo/README.md

 # Lizmap Web Client demo projects

+Follow the [installation guide](./INSTALLATION.md) for some notes about loading projects in your own instance.

 ## Core features

 Demo projects for Lizmap Web Client including QGIS projects, lizmap configuration and spatial data